todddeluca/learning_reinforcement_learning/README.md

 - adding a proper replay buffer
 - using a target network for Q(s', a'), which also fixed the gradients.

 I tried a fully connected network, which has not yet worked ok.

 I also tried a 2d conv net by embedding the input as a 2d multichannel image, which worked ok.

 I tried more (residual) layers, though only 4 residual blocks.
 The best network took ~300,000 training steps.

+A 1d conv net worked best of all so far